 - When you are citing more than one source in a statement, list numbers in numerical order separated by commas only (no spaces).
 Use an unspaced dash to join inclusive first and last numbers, e.g. (2,3,4,5,7,10) would be abbreviated to (2-5,7,10).

-If you want to write indirect citations where you refer to an author in a sentence, use this following guide.
+If you want to write indirect citations where you refer to an author in a sentence, use the following as a guide.

 1. For one author, cite as (Arnett).

-3. For three of more authors, cite as (Reibel et al).
+3. For three or more authors, cite as (Reibel et al).